Modular Live-Bootable Linux distribution: SFSLiveBoot

 kvm -m 4096 -initrd ramdisk_net-$kver -kernel vmlinuz-$kver -append "$append"

-If you have wired network connection and feel really adventurous, you can modify command above and replace running linux on-fly using kexec like this: sudo kexec -l --initrd=ramdisk_net-$kver --append="$append" vmlinuz-$kver && sudo kexec -e (though it might take a while until you see anything, after system is successfully downloaded and booted)
+If you have wired network connection and feel really adventurous, you can modify command above and replace currently running linux on-fly using kexec like this: sudo kexec -l --initrd=ramdisk_net-$kver --append="$append" vmlinuz-$kver && sudo kexec -e (though it might take a while until you see anything, after system is successfully downloaded and booted)